MicrosoftDocs/learn/learn-pr/wwl-data-ai/use-azure-cosmos-db-sql-api-sdk/includes/4-connect-to-online-account.md

 1. A constructor that takes a single string value representing the connection string for the account.
 1. A constructor that takes two string values representing the endpoint and a key for the account.

+> [!NOTE]
-> &#128221; You can always retrieve the connection string, endpoint, or any of the keys from the Azure portal.
+> You can always retrieve the connection string, endpoint, or any of the keys from the Azure portal.
 For the examples in this section, we will use a fictional endpoint of **https­://dp420.documents.azure.com:443/** and a sample key of **fDR2ci9QgkdkvERTQ==**.

+> [!TIP]
-> &#128161; You can also use the CosmosClient class with the Microsoft Identity Platform directly for Azure AD authentication, but that is beyond the scope of this module.
+> You can also use the CosmosClient class with the Microsoft Identity Platform directly for Azure AD authentication, but that is beyond the scope of this module.

 ### Use with a connection string